czi-catalystproject/hub-champion-training/episodes/access_hub.md

 Screenshot showing an example list of GitHub Organizations on [https://github.com/settings/organizations](https://github.com/settings/organizations).
 :::

-- Click on the link to the [2i2c-community-showcase](https://github.com/2i2c-community-showcase) GitHub Organization (if you cannot see this link then please contact your instructor for access).
+- Click on the link to the [2i2c-community-showcase](https://github.com/2i2c-community-showcase) GitHub Organization (if you cannot access the page at this link then please contact your instructor for access).

 - Click on the *People* menu tab to view a list of current Organization members.